 MWRA is authorized to provide wholesale water and wastewater services to 62 communities in eastern and central Massachusetts (Aa1 stable), serving approximately three million people representing 44% of the commonwealth's population.
-Incorporated in the long-term rating is the authority's strong collection of member assessments supported by historical receipt of 100% of assessments within the levy year, 31% of which come from the Boston Water and Sewer Commission (BWSC, Aa1 stable).
-Including BWSC, the top five largest customers provide 47.4% of 2019 total assessments.
-After BWSC, the other the top five are the Cities of Newton (4.7%, Aaa stable), Quincy (4.4%, Aa3), Cambridge (3.5%, Aaa stable) and Somerville (3.4%, Aa1).
-Additional credit strength is provided by: MWRA's ability to intercept the majority of the members' monthly state aid payments; the authority's stable membership with lack of alternative sources; independent rate-setting authority; and the essential nature of the services provided.
+Incorporated in the long term rating is the authority's strong collection of member assessments supported by historical receipt of 100% of assessments within the levy year, 31% of which come from the Boston Water and Sewer Commission (BWSC, Aa1 stable).
+Including BWSC, the top five largest customers provide 47.2% of 2020 total assessments.
+After BWSC, the other top five are the Cities of Newton (4.6%, Aaa stable), Quincy (4.3%, Aa3), Cambridge (3.5%, Aaa stable) and Somerville (3.4%, Aa1).
+Additional credit strengths include: MWRA's ability to intercept most the members' monthly state aid payments; the authority's stable membership with lack of alternative sources; independent rate-setting authority; and the essential nature of the services provided.